-Jason Mihalik is an Associate Professor in the Department of Exercise and Sport Science and an Adjunct Assistant Professor in the Department of Allied Health Sciences in the School of Medicine.
-He is the Co-Director of the Matthew Gfeller Sport-Related Traumatic Brain Injury Research Center, and currently serves as the Director of the EXSS Cadaver Anatomy Laboratory.
-He teaches courses in Biomechanics (EXSS 385) and Undergraduate Research Methods (EXSS 273), and Graduate Statistics and Research Methods.
-Mihalik completed his undergraduate degree in Exercise Science with a specialization in Athletic Therapy at Concordia University (Montreal, Quebec, Canada) in 2001.
+Jason Mihalik is an Associate Professor in the Department of Exercise and Sport Science.
+He is the Co-Director of the Matthew Gfeller Sport-Related Traumatic Brain Injury Research Center, and also serves as Affiliate Faculty at the UNC Injury Prevention Research Center in the TBI focus area.
+Jason teaches courses in Biomechanics (EXSS 385) and Undergraduate Research Methods (EXSS 273), and Graduate Statistics and Research Methods.
+Jason completed his undergraduate degree in Exercise Science with a specialization in Athletic Therapy at Concordia University (Montreal, Quebec, Canada) in 2001.
 He completed his graduate work in Sports Medicine at the University of Pittsburgh (Pittsburgh, PA), earning his Master's Degree in December 2004.
-He was a recipient of a 5-year Royster Fellowship, allowing him to ultimately complete his doctoral work at The University of North Carolina at Chapel Hill in the summer of 2009.
-He is currently the Vice-President for the Canadian Athletic Therapists Association.
+He was a recipient of a 5-year Royster Fellowship, allowing him to ultimately complete his doctoral work in Human Movement Science at The University of North Carolina at Chapel Hill in the summer of 2009.

 Areas of Expertise (8)